-->

 Federico Bonomelli posed along with one of the classic and rare cars of his owned, the Iso Grifo 7Litri.
 (Picture from: AutoClassMagazine)

 The rolling prototype of the Iso Grifo 90 was completed in 2010.
-However, the economic crisis hit at the time, made the initial enthusiasm for the project had waned, so Federico Bonomelli decided not to build 12 cars of the rest.
-It seems that the Iso's modern GT car model is very unlucky, and had biggest problem is the unsuitable time.😐 *** [EKA | FROM VARIOUS SOURCES | CARTYPE | OLDCONCEPTCARS | AUTOCLASSMAGAZINE | CURVES-MAGAZIN | CALLAWAY | DYLER ]
+However, the global economic crisis at the time diminished enthusiasm for the project.
+As a result, Bonomelli decided not to proceed with the full 12-car production run.
+Thus, Iso’s modern GT effort once again fell victim to unfortunate timing.😐 *** [EKA [21092021] | FROM VARIOUS SOURCES | CARTYPE | OLDCONCEPTCARS | AUTOCLASSMAGAZINE | CURVES-MAGAZIN | CALLAWAY | DYLER ]

 Note: This blog can be accessed via your smart phone.